 Grafting apples is a standard practice in apple production worldwide.
 It can combine desirable qualities of two plants - the scion (upper part of the combined plant) and the rootstock (lower part) – into a single plant.
 For example, a goal for apple grafting would be to combine large, flavorful, commercially popular fruit (scion) with small tree size (rootstock).
 Grafting requires making cuts into both the scion and rootstock to create a zone where the two segments can grow together.

-shows two scions inserted into a cleft in the rootstock.
+Figure 10 shows two scions inserted into a cleft in the rootstock.

-) means cutting off branches or shoots in order to keep trees from becoming overcrowded and to make sure that fruit in the lower part of the tree canopy receive enough light to develop optimally.
+Pruning (Figure 11) means cutting off branches or shoots in order to keep trees from becoming overcrowded and to make sure that fruit in the lower part of the tree canopy receive enough light to develop optimally.
 Generally, apple growers prune their trees in late winter, but summer pruning is recommended in some circumstances.

 Figure 10: Grafting (Reprinted, by permission, from

 Dr. Wesley Autio, University of Massachusetts Amherst)